Lamden/ide/README.md

 git clone https://github.com/Lamden/ide.git
 ```

-Install dependancies (may have to sudo):
+Install Dependencies (may have to sudo):
 ```
 npm install
 ```

-Build the serve the website:
+Build and serve the website:
 ```
 gatsby build && gatsby serve
 ```